-52.215-2 Audit and Records - Negotiation (OCT 2010).
-This clause applies only if this contract exceeds \$150,000 and (i) is cost- reimbursement, incentive, time- and-materials, laborhour, or price-redeterminable type or any combination of these types; (ii) Seller was required to provide cost or pricing data, or (iii) Seller is required to furnish reports as discussed in paragraph (e) of the referenced clause.
+52.215-2 Audit and Records - Negotiation (JUN 2020).
+This clause applies if this contract exceeds the simplified acquisition threshold, as defined in FAR 2.101 on the date of subcontract award and (i) is cost-reimbursement, incentive, time-and-materials, labor-hour, or price-redeterminable type or any combination of these types; (ii) for which cost or pricing data is required, or (iii) that require Seller to furnish reports as discussed in paragraph (e) of this clause.
 Notwithstanding the above, Buyer's rights to audit Seller are governed by the Financial Records and Audit article of the General Provisions incorporated in the Contract.

-52.215-11 Price Reduction for Defective Certified Cost or Pricing Data -- Modifications (AUG 2011).
+52.215-10 Price Reduction for Defective Certified Cost or Pricing Data (AUG 2011).
 This clause applies only if this contract exceeds the threshold set forth in FAR 15.403-4 and is not otherwise exempt.
-"Contracting Officer" shall mean "Contracting Officer or Buyer."
-In subparagraph (d)(2)(i)(A), delete "to the Contracting Officer."
-In subparagraph (d)(2)(i)(B), "Government" means "Government" or "Buyer."
-In Paragraph (e), "United States" shall mean "United States or Buyer."
+In subparagraph (3) of paragraph (a), insert "of this contract" after "price or cost."
+In Paragraph (c), "Contracting Officer" shall mean "Contracting Officer or Buyer."
+In Paragraphs (c)(1), (c)(1)(ii), and (c)(2)(i), "Contracting Officer" shall mean "Contracting Officer or Buyer."
+In Subparagraph (c)(2)(i)(A), delete "to the Contracting Officer."
+In Subparagraph (c)(2)(ii)(B), "Government" shall mean "Government or Buyer."
+In Paragraph (d), "United States" shall mean "United States or Buyer."